NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 ### Description of User Interface

 #### Map view
-This displays a map of the world, by default the tool opens over NW europe but the user can pan and zoom to anywhere in the world.
+This displays a map of the world, by default the tool opens over NW Europe but the user can pan and zoom to anywhere in the world.

 <div align="center">
 <img src="assets/default-map.png" alt="Default Map of CEEDS Tool">